Dynamics of a single exciton in strongly correlated bilayers: A single exciton in a correlated bilayer

 As $\alpha$ decreases towards the quantum critical point at $\alpha=1$, the gap of the triplet excitations also decreases.
 The effect of the exciton-magnetic interactions become more significant, which leads to an increasing transfer of spectral weight from the free coherent peak to the incoherent parts.
 When $\alpha$ hits the quantum critical point the gap of all spin excitations vanishes.
 There the motion of the exciton is strongly scattered by the spin excitations which completely destroy the coherent peak and leads to an incoherent critical hump in the spectrum as shown in Figure \ref{alphaQCP}.
 For $\alpha$ further decreases to values $\alpha <1$, magnetic background becomes antiferromagnetically ordered with two gapless transverse modes and one gapped longitudinal mode.
 In this case, the motion of the exciton is still strongly scattered with the spin excitations leaving a footprints in the exciton spectrum.

 Most striking thing happens then at $\alpha=0$, when the two layers are effectively decoupled and we would expect similar behavior for an interlayer exciton as for a hole or electron in a single layer.
 Indeed conform with the single hole in the $t-J$ model\cite{SchmittRink:1988p10,Kane:1989p585} we find that a moving exciton causes spin frustration with an energy proportional to $J$.
 In the limit where $J \gg t$ the kinetic energy of the exciton is too small to be able to move through magnetic background.
 Therefore, we expect a localization of the exciton which is reflected in spectral data by an almost non-dispersive quasiparticle peak.
 This peak has a bandwidth proportional to $t^2/J$ and carries most of the spectral weight, $1 - \mathcal{O} (t^2/J^2) $.
 The remaining spectral weight is carried by a second peak, at an energy $Jz$ above the main peak.
-Numerical results are shown in Figure \ref{Figalphazero1}.

 More complex behavior at $\alpha=0$ arises in the anti-adiabatic limit $t \gg J$, where the kinetic energy of the exciton is large compared to the energy required to excite (and absorb) spin waves.
 Consequently, many spin waves are excited as the exciton moves and the exciton becomes 'overdressed' with multiple spin waves.
 At nonzero $J$ however, a very small quasiparticle peak remains with a bandwidth of order $J$.
-Nonetheless the majority of spectral weight is carried in the incoherent many-spin wave part, as is shown in Figure \ref{Figalphazero2}.
+Nonetheless the majority of spectral weight is carried in the incoherent many-spin wave part.